yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/universe.md

 ### YB-Master Process

-The **YB-Master** (aka the *YugaByte DB Master Server*) processes are responsible for keeping system metadata, coordinating system-wide operations such as create/alter drop tables, and initiating maintenance operations such as load-balancing.
+The **YB-Master** (aka the *YugaByte DB Master Server*) processes are responsible for keeping system metadata, coordinating system-wide operations such as create/alter/drop tables, and initiating maintenance operations such as load-balancing.

 You can read more [about YB-TServers](../yb-tserver).